Project 0

 A screenshot showing the base environment.

-Check the box next to tensorflow and click the Apply button in the lower right corner to install TensorFlow.
+Once you have selected the correct version of tensorflow, click the Apply button in the lower right corner to install it.

 Similarly, if not already installed, you should install scikit-learn, pandas, and matplotlib.

-To confirm that TensorFlow is installed, execute the Check TensorFlow Notebook and ensure that the version of TensorFlow is printed out.
+To confirm that TensorFlow is installed, execute the Check TensorFlow Notebook and ensure that the correct version of TensorFlow is printed out.
 If TensorFlow is installed (congratulations!), then you can stop here.

 If TensorFlow didn't install correctly for some reason, then you should consult the error message that you received during the installation process.
 One common cause for errors is that the version of TensorFlow that you are installing is incompatible with the version of Python that you are using in your base environment.
 If this is the case, one solution is to create a new environment with a different version of Python.
 You can create a new environment as shown in the image below by opening the Anaconda-Navigator application on your computer, going to the "Environments" menu item, and selecting "Create".